 - Oil extractor

-Most cars that are less than 1600cc will use less than 4 litres of engine oil and hence one bottle is than enough for most cases.
-For car more than 1600cc, they usually use more than 4 litres and hence you should be getting two bottles.
+Most cars that are less than 1600cc will use less than 4 litres of engine oil, and hence one bottle is than enough for most cases.
+For a vehicle of more than 1600cc, they usually require more than 4 litres so you should be getting two bottles.
 Check your car manual, mechanic, or online for the engine oil needed for your vehicle.

-1) Let your car cool down for 20 minutes if you have just started the car engine.
-Local the dipstick (yellow in the picture) for checking engine oil level and remove it.
+- Let your car cool down for 20 minutes if you have just started the car engine.
+Locate the dipstick (yellow in the picture) for checking the engine oil level and remove it.

-2) Set up the oil extractor with one end pushing into the dipstick.
-Do note that you should not push the entire suction pipe into the engine.
+- Set up the oil extractor with one end pushing into the dipstick.
+Do note that you should not insert the entire suction pipe into the engine.
 You should measure the tube with the dipstick, and this would give you an indication of how much to push the suction pipe in.

-3) Take note of the amount of engine oil pump out.
-This would give you an indication of how much new engine oil you should put in.
-This would also give you an indication if your engine “eat black oil” if you last put in 4 litres and only pumps out slightly above 3 litres in the picture.
+- Take note of the amount of engine oil pump out.
+This amount would give you an indication of how much new engine oil you should put in.
+Furthermore, this would also give you an indication if your engine “eat black oil”.
+For example, you last put in 4 litres and only pumps out slightly above 3 litres in the picture.
 (Note: every ring/section is 1 litre in the picture)

-5) You may wonder why an empty mineral water bottle comes into play, and this is the reason.
-Cut the empty mineral water bottle into half as shown below.
-Use a clean tissue to dry up the bottle to ensure that there is no water.
-This will be our funnel 🙂
+- You may wonder why an empty mineral water bottle comes into play, and this is the reason.
+Cut the empty mineral water bottle into half, as shown below.
+Use a clean tissue to dry up the bottle to ensure that there is no water and we have our funnel.

-7) In this case, we check online that we need 4 litres of engine oil.
+- In our example, we check online that we need 4 litres of engine oil.
 After pouring 4 litres, we double confirm with the dipstick to ensure that there is a sufficient amount of engine oil in the engine.
 Ensure the engine oil level is between the two small holes on the dipstick

-8) After pouring in the right amount of engine oil.
+- Pour in the correct amount of engine oil.
 Screw tight the engine oil cap and put the dipstick back in.
 Start the engine and to make sure everything is ok.
 (Notices below how black the engine oil is?
-This engine oil is pumped out after the car has driven slightly over 5000km) Once everything is ok, it is time to pack up.
+The engine oil turns extremely black after the car has driven slightly over 5000km) Once everything is ok, it is time to pack up.

 Base on our limited understanding, engine oil is non-biodegradable and is an offence in Singapore not to dispose of it properly.
 In our case, we would drive to the nearest car workshop in Sin Ming or Kaki Bukit on Sunday to pour the black engine oil into their big drums for proper disposal.
 We go on Sunday as no one is working and so we will not be charged by the workshop for disposal.
 Haha!

-Changing the engine oil is easy, and the whole process takes about 30 minutes.
-Changing engine oil regular should better protect your engine and hopefully prolong the lifespan.
-We hope this article is useful to you.
-Do contact us here if you are looking for competitive car insurance quotations for your insurance renewals.
+Changing engine oil is easy, and the whole process takes about 30 minutes.
+Regularly changing engine oil would better protect your engine and hopefully prolong the lifespan.
+Besides changing the engine oil, you should change the oil filter if you know how to do it.